Skip to content

 • Allowing unsupported operators on date/boolean fields.

-• Adding aggregate functions to non-sense fields.
+• Adding aggregate functions to fields that are not meaningful to aggregate.